-The third day of our visit to Michigan’s Upper Peninsula, we decided to hike to Canyon Falls and the Sturgeon River Gorge, also known as the Grand Canyon of Michigan.
+The third day of our visit to Michigan’s Upper Peninsula, we decided to hike to Canyon Falls and the gorge, also known as the Grand Canyon of Michigan.

 When I say we decided, I mean I told the boys we were going on a hike.
 They said hiking is just walking for no reason, and walking is boring.
 But our venture into the wilderness turned out to be anything but boring.
 Now I have two new converts to the wonders of talking a walk in the woods.